12.4: Biological Oxidation-Reduction Reactions

 Figure \(\PageIndex{25}\):: Progressive stages in the oxidation of methane

-Methanotrophs are aerobic bacteria that use methane as a source of energy, converting it in a series of two electron oxidations as shown above, to carbon dioxide.
+Methanotrophs are aerobic bacteria that use methane as an energy source, converting it in a series of two-electron oxidations, as shown above, to carbon dioxide.
 The enzymes involved in this sequential process are methane monooxygenase, methanol dehydrogenase, formaldehyde dehydrogenase, and formate dehydrogenase.
 Methane monooxygenase exists in a soluble and membrane form, both of which are part of a larger complex.
-Both have a hydroxylase (which uses dioxygen to add O to methane) and the membrane form has recently been shown to be associated with have methanol dehydrogenase in a larger complex consisting of trimers of each enzyme (the hydroxylase and the dehydrogenase).
+Both have a hydroxylase (which uses dioxygen to add O to methane), and the membrane form has recently been shown to be associated with methanol dehydrogenase in a larger complex consisting of trimers of each enzyme (the hydroxylase and the dehydrogenase).

 Heme Proteins

-• The first, hemoglobin (and myoglobin) serve as carriers of dioxygen.
-Even though they bind one of the best oxidizing agents around (dioxygen), the heme Fe2+ does not get oxidized to Fe3+.
-If it does, as in the case of met-Hb, the protein looses it ability to carry oxygen.
+- The first, hemoglobin (and myoglobin) serve as carriers of dioxygen.
+Even though they bind one of the best oxidizing agents around (dioxygen), the heme Fe2+ is not oxidized to Fe3+.
+If it does, as in the case of met-Hb, the protein loses its ability to carry oxygen.

-• Cytochrome C, on the other hand, does not bind dioxygen but rather serves as a carrier of electrons which get passed to dioxygen in Cytochrome C oxidase.
-Its Fe ion readily cycles between the 2+ and 3+ states as it serves as an electron carrier.
+- Cytochrome C, conversely, does not bind dioxygen but serves as a carrier of electrons, which get passed to dioxygen in Cytochrome C oxidase.
+As an electron carrier, its Fe ion readily cycles between the 2+ and 3+ states.

-• Finally, the Fe2+ in the heme of the cytochrome P450s (so named since they have an absorbance maximum at 450 nm when they bind CO) does both.
-It binds dioxygen and cycles between the 2+ and 3+ states as it activates dioxygen for hydroxylation reactions.
+- Finally, the Fe2+ in the heme of the cytochrome P450s (so named since they have an absorbance maximum at 450 nm when they bind CO) does both.
+It binds dioxygen and cycles between the 2+ and 3+ states, activating dioxygen for hydroxylation reactions.

-The structure of the heme and amino acid ligands, along with their absorbance spectra, are shown in Table \(\PageIndex{3}\) below.
+The heme and amino acid ligands' structure and their absorbance spectra are shown in Table \(\PageIndex{3}\) below.

 P450: Fujishiro et al. J Biol Chem.
 2011 Aug 26; 286(34): 29941–29950.
 Published online 2011 Jun 30. doi: 10.1074/jbc.M111.245225.
 CC BY license.